Code Checks

 Function Call AST Validator

-Name: function_call_ast_validator
+Name: function_call_ast_validator.

 Validates function calls using the simple AST checker from the Berkeley Function Call Leaderboard repo.
 The tool call in the model output is compared against the expected structure defined in the scenario result.